AriaMoradi/logs/100-days-of-code/log.md

 #### Thoughts:
 - I do too much searching. need more of actual coding.
-How much one does need to prepare before doing the actual work.
+How much one does need to prepare before doing the actual work?
 - I need to study design?
+- Maybe I should do freecodecamp?

 #### Link to work:
  - didn't upload anything.
 A "npx create-react-app" is not something to show off.